 "Professionals would normally focus on the wellbeing of pregnant women, however engaging the father as well may help relieve reported anxiety and improve outcomes in the long term."

 Can night shift make you fat?

-has drawn a link between night shift and obesity.
+A new study has drawn a link between night shift and obesity.